jatin96/Computer-Science-Notes/system-design/proximity-service/proximity-service.md

 ## TODO

 1. How to decide on sharding is needed or not based on estimations.
-2. How to design paginated APIs
+2. General API design best practices including request parameters :var type in path
-3. General API design best practices including request parameters :var type in path
+3. Type of DB for read and write heavy systems and why
-4. Type of DB for read and write heavy systems and why
+4. how geo spatial index works
-5. how geo spatial index works
+5. How geohash works
-6. How geohash works
+6. Go over the references